NLnetLabs/rpki-doc/source/krill/architecture.rst

 so-called *aggregates*.

 Events are not applied directly.
 Rather, users of Krill and background jobs will send their intent to make a change through the API, which then translates this into a so-called *command*.
-Krill will then *lock* the target aggregate and send the command to it.
+Krill will then lock the target aggregate and send the command to it.
 This locking mechanism is not aware of any clustering, and it's a primary reason why Krill cannot run as an active-active cluster yet.

-Upon receiving a command the aggregate (your CA etc.) will do some work.
+Upon receiving a command the aggregate will do some work.
 In some cases a command can have a side-effect.
 For example it may instruct your CA to create a new key pair, after receiving entitlements from its parent.
 The key pair is random — applying a command again would result in a new random key pair.
 Remember that commands are not re-applied to aggregates, only their resulting events are.
-Thus in this example there would be an event caused that contains the resulting key pair.
+Thus, in this example there would be an event caused that contains the resulting key pair.

 After receiving the command, the aggregate will return one of the following: